awsdocs/amazon-lumberyard-user-guide/doc_source/lua-scripting-ces-api-ui-uitransform2dcomponent.md

 ### MoveViewportPositionBy<a name="lua-scripting-ces-api-ui-uitransform2dcomponent-moveviewportpositionby"></a>

-Moves this element in viewport space\.
+Moves this element in the viewport space\.

 **Syntax**